Black Widow release date delayed due to coronavirus pandemic

 For now, it appears that Black Widow has been delayed indefinitely (via Variety), with The Eternals still scheduled to hit its November release date.
-Expect that to change in the coming months, however.
+Expect that to change in the coming months, however, as Disney makes room for Black Widow somewhere in the release schedule.

 What that means for the rest of the MCU's tightly-run ship is also open for debate.
-Kevin Feige and the team at Marvel Studios prides itself on its meticulous planning, often zeroing in on release dates years in advance to help set up the ever-expanding world of Marvel's heroes.
+Kevin Feige and the team at Marvel Studios pride themselves on meticulous planning, often zeroing in on release dates years in advance to help set up the ever-expanding world of Marvel's heroes.
 Black Widow's delay could force the likes of Shang-Chi and Doctor Strange sequel The Multiverse of Madness to retreat further into 2021, though nothing has been officially announced in that regard.

 Keep track of the ever-changing cinema schedules with our movie release dates calendar.